Death benefit disputes

 Other common definitions require the person to have been absent from work due to sickness or injury for at least six months and to be unlikely, in the trustee’s opinion, to ever again work in their usual occupation (an easier test for the member to satisfy), or unlikely to engage in any gainful occupation for which they are qualified by education, training or experience or could be qualified by retraining (a more difficult test).
 While the ‘unlikely to’ test takes into account the question of whether the person could attract an employer, some insurance policies only insure against the person being ‘unable to engage’ in a gainful occupation for which they are qualified by education, training or experience.
 This is a more difficult definition to satisfy because it arguably does not take into account the question of whether the person could attract an employer.

-Some insurers only provide an ‘Activities of daily living’ definition, which the Australian Competition and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Commission has called ‘essentially junk insurance’.
+Some insurers only provide an ‘Activities of daily living’ definition, which the Australian Competition and Consumer Commission has called ‘essentially junk insurance’.
 It is worthwhile checking what form of definition the insurer applies to you.

 Trustees often, but not always, finance the provision of death and total and permanent disability benefits through a group life insurance policy.
 Where the trustee is a commercial organisation, the insurer is usually a related company.

 Where the benefit is insurance-funded, sometimes the member is only entitled to the benefit if the insurer pays the insured benefit to the trustee.
 But there are still two decisions to be made.
 The insurer must decide whether the member is entitled to the insured benefit, and the trustee must decide whether the member is entitled to a disability benefit.